WolfCage Install and Tech Page

 - Apply drop of threadlocker to threads of each pulley screw.

-- If separate, install eccentric “tophat” pulley axle in WolfCage pulley as shown, with tophat brim on facing blunt side of pulley.
+- If separate, install eccentric “tophat” pulley axle in WolfCage pulley as shown, with tophat brim on facing blunt side of pulley (the side of the pulley that covers the outer bearing race)

 - Install top pulley screw through top countersunk hole in WolfCage and tophat in recess as shown.
 Screw will help to align eccentric mounting holes.